Traditional SEO

 Keyword Magic Tool interface showing keyword

-Layout & Planning of a Content
+Layout & Planning of Content

 A well-planned layout with clear headings and linking helps search engines grasp your content (SEO boost).
 It also keeps users engaged (happy users, happy search engines), potentially improving your ranking.